 Stepping into the unknown of moving to Korea was scary 6 years ago.
 (I had the stomach ulcers to prove it!)
 Every time I stepped out of my apartment, stepped onto a bus or crowded subway car, stepped into a bank or grocery store, I had to muster up strength.
 That habit of mustering up strength builds muscles over time, and I’m thankful for the muscles I’ve built the past 6 years.
 I’ve been stretched, I’ve been scared, I’ve been so tired I thought I would collapse, and I’ve learned that pushing through is not just about getting to the other side, it’s about finding out who you are.

 As an outsider, I have a unique freedom to sidestep social norms and bring fresh perspective.
 I can operate independently from the people around me precisely because I know I am not one of them.
-I can pick and choose which parts of the culture I embrace and which I modify.
+I can pick and choose which parts of the culture I embrace and which I adapt.

 But ultimately, my goal isn’t to separate myself from society, but rather to connect.
 I don’t want to just become a woman confident in her own skin, but one who makes life brighter for everyone around her.
 And as an outsider, I have unique opportunities every day to do just that.